AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 ## Fin

-It's good and appropriate to interface a class in some cases - especially isolating classes that encapsulate external dependencies, and can't be unit tested in this definition https://artima.com/weblogs/viewpost.jsp?thread=126923

-So that their consumers can be unit tested
+It's good and appropriate to interface a class in some cases - especially isolating classes that encapsulate external dependencies, and [can't be unit tested in this definition](https://artima.com/weblogs/viewpost.jsp?thread=126923) so that their consumers can be unit tested.

 However this idea gets overused, and should not be an inflexible rule.
 Adding interfaces to all "service" classes containing business logic is unnecessary, and adding interface classes that contain merely data is going to make it less usable.